Film editing is not what I do, it is who I am…

 Multilingual, I also speak in images.
 I am a Visual Storyteller focusing on Film Editing and Writing, connecting Film with Human Rights, specifically youth, to make an impact.

 I fell in love with films and stories when I was just a child.
 I used to watch the making of animated films over and over again until the tape (yes, it was a VHS tape!) went bad.
-However, my story with film editing started later.
-When I edit, reality seems very far away.
-It’s like I cross the screen and I’m in a different timeline.
-A space where time, anxieties and fears do not exist.

-Through editing, I make sense of a messed-up reality.
-And so, I fell in love with editing slowly, by learning the art of storytelling and flow, through the craft of screenwriting, improv, dance and Capoeira!
-By traveling and connecting with people from all around, and learning how to wait patiently (yes, that’s definitely a skill!), I became a film editor, or rather, editing became who I am.
+My story with film editing started through learning the art of storytelling, the craft of screenwriting, flow and movement.
+By traveling and connecting with people from all around, and learning how to wait patiently (yes, that’s definitely a skill), I became a film editor, or rather, editing became who I am.

-My work mainly focuses on community, identity, trauma and youth and increased my curiosity on the impact of fiction and films on people, youth and society, and vice versa.
-What inspires me are human emotions and human stories that I enjoy transforming into moving images.
 My goal is to apply storytelling, empathy and flow in my work; use Film Editing as a social design and visual communication tool to make a change and heal.